Appealing to the South Carolina Workers’ Compensation Commission

 - workers’ comp disability benefit payments – calculated as two-thirds of your average weekly wages in South Carolina – for missed time from work

-- a lump sum payment for any permanent impairment stemming from your workplace injuries
+- a lump sum payment for any permanent disability stemming from your workplace injuries

-If you feel that your workers’ comp claim was unjustly denied, you can appeal the decision with the South Carolina Workers’ Compensation Commission (SCWCC).
+If you feel your workers’ comp claim was unjustly denied, you can file a Request for Hearing with the South Carolina Workers’ Compensation Commission (SCWCC).